Translate This Page

 Instructions for Author(s)

 Submission of articles: Submission implies that the article represents unpublished work, except in abstract form and is not being submitted simultaneously to another publication (printed or on-line).
-Accepted articles become the sole property of “CBRNE-Terrorism Newsletter” and may not be published elsewhere without written consent from the Editor.
+Accepted articles become the sole property of “CBRNE-Terrorism Newsletter” and may not be published elsewhere without written consent from the Editor-in-Chief.

 Acceptance of articles: Each article is reviewed by at least two members of the Editorial Team.
 In case of disagreement the paper is reviewed by one or more members of the International Advisory Committee – depending on the topic – and the final decision regarding its publication relies on the Editorial Team.
 The authors are informed within 2 weeks about the acceptance of their paper.
 In certain instances, the paper might be given to the authors for modification before the publication.
 The modified paper should be returned to the Newsletter within 2 weeks, otherwise it is considered withdrawn.
 Usually the paper is published in the forthcoming issue of the Newsletter.